packit/research/dist-git-to-src-git/updates.md

 - Enhance packit config file:
   - ➕ editable by users
   - ➕ can be seen/reviewed
-  - ➖ is not connected with the commit
+  - ➖ is not connected with the commit (the mapping can be added)
 - git note (see [Git Notes research](../git_notes) for more info):
   - ➕ attached to the git commit
   - ➕ can be changed, but not so easily as a regular file